 In 2019, a novel coronavirus-disease (COVID-19) emerged in Wuhan, China.
-A month later, the Chinese Center for Disease Control and Prevention identified a new beta-coronavirus (severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2) as the etiological agent.7 The clinical manifestations of COVID-19 range from asymptomatic infection or mild, transient symptoms to severe viral pneumonia with respiratory failure, and other serious, life-threatening complications.
+A month later, the Chinese Center for Disease Control and Prevention identified a new beta-coronavirus (severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2) as the etiological agent.
+The clinical manifestations of COVID-19 range from asymptomatic infection or mild, transient symptoms to severe viral pneumonia with respiratory failure, and other serious, life-threatening complications.

 COVID-19 has led to the death of more than 6 million people worldwide; however, this disease has affected even more lives through often-debilitating symptoms lingering long after acute SARS-CoV-2 infection.
-Post-Acute Sequelae of SARS-CoV-2 infection affects nearly every organ system, with more than 200 individual symptoms, ranging from new-onset anxiety, depression, and cognitive difficulties to shortness of breath, dizziness, and arrhythmias.6 Moreover, PASC can occur regardless of severity of acute COVID-19 disease, and it impacts across socioeconomic, racial and ethnic, and age strata.
+Post-Acute Sequelae of SARS-CoV-2 infection affects nearly every organ system, with more than 200 individual symptoms, ranging from new-onset anxiety, depression, and cognitive difficulties to shortness of breath, dizziness, and arrhythmias.
+Moreover, PASC can occur regardless of severity of acute COVID-19 disease, and it impacts across socioeconomic, racial and ethnic, and age strata.
 These prolonged symptoms open the door for substantial short- and long-term individual and societal costs, including healthcare costs and inability to work.
 Prolonged symptoms have kept individuals out of work, which has exacerbated poverty in the underserved, historically minoritized populations and worsened a decades-long mental health crisis.
 Considering these costs, identification of safe and effective methods to treat and prevent the occurrence of PASC represents an urgent, unmet public health need.

 To address this need, the NIH has launched the RECOVER initiative across the nation (RECOVER: Researching COVID to Enhance Recovery) to better understand the disease.
 The RECOVER Initiative brings together patients, caregivers, clinicians, community leaders, and scientists from across the nation to understand, prevent, and treat PASC.
 The RECOVER Consortium represents and supports researchers who are leading studies on PASC at more than 200 sites around the country.
 These studies have a diverse group of participants, including adults, pregnant women, and children.
 Data from the RECOVER initiative, as well as existing literature, highlight cognitive dysfunction as a frequently reported symptom that is substantially important to patients.
-Additionally, patients with PASC-mediated cognitive dysfunction express marked heterogeneity in symptomology and presentation.^{8,9} How PASC induces cognitive dysfunction is not known.
-Postulated underlying mechanisms include neuroinflammation,^{10,11} loss of hippocampal neurons,10 microglial dysfunction,11 and neuronal mitochondrial dysfunction.11 What is known is that, in otherwise healthy adults, symptoms in the neuropsychiatric system cluster include persisting central fatigue,12-14 central sensitization 15(myalgia,16 headache17), emotional dysregulation^{18,19} (depression,20-22 anxiety^{23,24}), and cognitive dysfunction ("brain fog").^{5,25} Moreover, this cognitive dysfunction appears to persist for at least 7 to 12 months after acute SARS-CoV-2 infection.^{26,27} This long-lasting impact contributes to functional disability, poor quality of life, and psychological morbidity.28-31 This platform protocol focuses on treating PASC-mediated cognitive dysfunction.
+Additionally, patients with PASC-related cognitive dysfunction express marked heterogeneity in symptomology and presentation.
+8,9

+How COVID-19 induces cognitive dysfunction is not known.
+Postulated underlying mechanisms include neuroinflammation, loss of hippocampal neurons, microglial dysfunction, and neuronal mitochondrial dysfunction.
+What is known is that, in otherwise healthy adults, symptoms in the neuropsychiatric system cluster include persisting central fatigue, 12-14 central sensitization (myalgia, headache), emotional dysregulation (depression, 20-22 anxiety), and cognitive dysfunction ("brain fog").
+Moreover, this cognitive dysfunction appears to persist for at least 7 to 12 months after acute SARS-CoV-2 infection.
+This long-lasting impact contributes to functional disability, poor quality of life, and psychological morbidity.
+28-31 This platform protocol focuses on treating PASC-mediated cognitive dysfunction.

-No trials studying interventions directly addressing PASC-mediated cognitive dysfunction have reported results.
-One study intervening with olfactory training for olfactory dysfunction in PASC patients did observe memory improvements,32 supporting the hypothesis that elements of cognitive dysfunction are reversible.
+No trials studying interventions directly addressing PASC-related cognitive dysfunction have reported results.
+One study intervening with olfactory training for olfactory dysfunction in PASC patients did observe memory improvements, supporting the hypothesis that elements of cognitive dysfunction are reversible.

 Furthermore, objective and subjective measures evaluating cognition in a PASC population are not well characterized.
-Objective measures are preferred for analyzing treatment effects on cognition; however, per the RECOVER initiative, only a portion of patients reporting cognitive problems truly have objective declines through assessment.
-Therefore, to capture patients with objective deficits and those who do not but are still suffering in daily life cognitive decline, this platform protocol will use a subjective measure, the Everyday Cognition 2 (ECog2), to evaluate the interventions' effects on cognitive dysfunction (see Section 4.2 for detail).
+Objective measures are preferred for analyzing treatment effects on cognition; however, per the RECOVER initiative, only a portion of patients reporting cognitive problems truly have objective dysfunction through assessment.
+Therefore, to capture patients with objective deficits and those who do not but are still suffering in daily life with cognitive dysfunction, this platform protocol will use a subjective measure, the Everyday Cognition 2 (ECog2), to evaluate the interventions' effects on cognitive dysfunction (see Section 4.2 for detail).